 Pilot launch in Singapore: Autonomous drone delivery of parcels from shore to ship

-Launching at Singapore's Marina South Pier in Q3 2018, Wilhelmsen's Ships Agency and Airbus will be piloting the delivery of maritime essentials via Airbus’ Skyways unmanned air system (UAS) to vessels at anchorage.
+Agency by Air is scheduled to launch at Singapore's Marina South Pier, Wilhelmsen's Ships Agency and Airbus will be piloting the delivery of maritime essentials via Airbus’ Skyways unmanned aircraft system (UAS) to vessels at anchorage.

 Make history with us